Skip to main content

 What are

-In order to graduate you must obtain 5 CFUs (6 CFUs if you enrolled before 2018/19) of other activities, broken down as follows:
+In order to graduate, you must obtain 5 CFUs (6 CFUs if you enrolled before 2018/19) of otheractivities, broken down as follows:

 • 3 CFUs for other activities

-• 2 CFUs for internships and externships
+• 2 CFUs for traineeships and internships

 Recognized activities